St. Louis Cardinals: Previous ballparks

 Busch Stadium is the Cardinals' fourth home ballpark and the third to bear that name.
 The Cardinals' original home ballpark was Sportsman's Park from 1882 to 1892 when they played in the American Association and were known as the Browns.
-In 1893, the Browns moved to a new ballpark five blocks northwest of Sportsman's Park which would serve as their home from 1893 to 1920.
+In 1893, the Browns moved to a new ballpark five blocks northwest of Sportsman's Park which would serve as their home through 1920.
 The new park was originally called New Sportsman's Park but became more commonly referred to as Robison Field.
 Midway through the 1920 season, the Cardinals abandoned Robison Field and returned to the original Sportsman's Park and became tenants of their American League rivals, the St. Louis Browns.
 In 1953, the Anheuser-Busch Brewery purchased the Cardinals and the new owner subsequently also purchased Sportsman's Park from the Browns and renamed it Busch Stadium, later becoming Busch I. The Browns then left St. Louis for Baltimore after the season, becoming the Orioles.
 The Cardinals built Busch Memorial Stadium, or Busch II, in downtown St. Louis, opened it during the 1966 season and played there until 2005.
-It was built as the multi-purpose stadium home of both the baseball Cardinals and the NFL football Cardinals, who are now the Arizona Cardinals; the NFL's Rams also played the first four games of their home schedule upon their arrival in St. Louis in 1995.
-The current Busch Stadium was constructed adjacent to, and partly atop, the site of Busch Memorial Stadium.
+It was built as the multi-purpose stadium home of both the baseball Cardinals and the football Cardinals, who are now the Arizona Cardinals; the NFL's St. Louis Rams also played the first four games of their home schedule upon their arrival in St. Louis in 1995.
+The current Busch Stadium was constructed partly atop the site of Busch Memorial Stadium.

 Spring training

 The Cardinals home field in spring training is Roger Dean Stadium in Jupiter, Florida.
 They share the complex, which opened in 1998, with the Miami Marlins.
-Before moving to Jupiter, the Cardinals hosted spring training at Al Lang Field in St. Petersburg, Florida from 1937 to 1997.
+Before moving to Jupiter, the Cardinals hosted spring training at Al Lang Stadium in St. Petersburg, Florida from 1937 to 1997.

 Regular season home attendance

-The Cardinals have exceeded the attendance total of 3 million every season since 2004.
-Every season since 2013, the Cardinals have finished second among MLB franchises in home game attendance, surpassed only by the Los Angeles Dodgers each season.
+The Cardinals exceeded the attendance total of 3 million every season from 2004 to 2019.
+Every season from 2013 to 2019, the Cardinals finished second in MLB in home game attendance, only ever surpassed by the Los Angeles Dodgers.

 Logos and uniforms

 The Cardinals have had few logos throughout their history, although those logos have evolved over time.
-The first logo associated with the Cardinals was an interlocking "SL" that appeared on the team's caps and or sleeves as early as 1900.
+The first logo associated with the Cardinals was an interlocking "SL" that appeared on the team's caps and or sleeves as early as 1899 or 1900 (depending on the source).
 Those early uniforms usually featured the name "St. Louis" on white home and gray road uniforms which both had cardinal red accents.
+During an 1899 road trip to Chicago, a girl in the stands remarked, "Oh, isn't that a lovely shade of cardinal."
+The team, known as the Perfectos at the time, changed its name to Cardinals the following season.
 In 1920, the "SL" largely disappeared from the team's uniforms, and for the next 20 years the team wore caps that were white with red striping and a red bill.